rfeinberg3/ecomAssistant/RAG/README.md

 1. **Developing the Knowledge Base**:
   - Data Collection: Develop a knowledge base using the eBay datascraper.
 (See the `Datascraper` directory for details.)
   - Data Organization: Organize the knowledge base into a collection of documents (strings) for ColBERT’s Indexer.
+(See the `Database` directory and the `DataCollator` class for details.)
   - Data Indexing: Use ColBERT’s Indexer to process and index the collection, making it searchable.

 2. **Executing the Retrieval Query**: